-Serves as the President’s chief foreign affairs adviser and carries out the President’s foreign policies through the State Department and the Foreign Service of the United States.
+Serves as the President’s chief foreign affairs advisor and carries out the President’s foreign policies through the State Department and the Foreign Service of the United States.

 Serves as principle deputy and advisor to the Secretary of State and oversees all resource allocation and management activities of the department.

 Promotes America’s image in the world and U.S. global engagement, and also leads the Department of State’s engagement with the American public.